-- In the criteria, argument opens a curly bracket and supply two criteria instead of regular one criteria.
+- In the criteria, the argument opens a curly bracket and supply two criteria instead of regular one criteria.

 - Now here COUNTIF alone cannot give me the result here.
 Since we are adding up two values here we need to apply SUM function before the COUNTIF function.

 - Now hit enter this will give you the total count of Government & Private.